-Have you ever been in a discussion with someone who claims the New Testament manuscripts were copied from one another and were probably written late in the 1st century CE—after the destruction of Jerusalem, or even early in the 2nd century CE?
+Have you ever been in a discussion with someone who claims the New Testament manuscripts were copied from one another and were probably written late in the 1st century AD—after the destruction of Jerusalem, or even early in the 2nd century AD?
 Awhile ago I had a discussion with a Jewish acquaintance.
 We were discussing the Synoptic Gospel narratives, and he mentioned a number of nuances in Matthew, having to do with different parts of the Hebrew Scriptures.
 I told him I never heard of anyone arguing that Matthew intended to make subtle references to those Scriptures he mentioned.

 This same man argued that Matthew had been written by a Christian (not Matthew the apostle) sometime after the destruction of Jerusalem and the Temple.
-He argued for a date in the late 70’s or 80’s of the 1st century CE.
-However, this just didn’t appear correct to me, given his argument about the Jewish nuances within Matthew’s account that he claimed were cleverly inserted to reflect the authors attempt to show how Jesus was fulfilling various parts of the Hebrew Scriptures.
-One example of what this Jewish gentleman was saying is Joseph son of Jacob in the Matthew genealogy who dreamed of a vision from God suggests another Joseph son of Jacob (in Genesis) who also dreamed and interpreted visions from God.
+He argued for a date in the late 70’s or 80’s of the 1st century AD.
+However, this just didn’t appear correct to me, given his argument about the Jewish nuances within Matthew’s account, which he claimed were cleverly inserted to reflect the authors attempt to show how Jesus was fulfilling various parts of the Hebrew Scriptures.
+One example of what this Jewish gentleman was saying is: Joseph, the son of Jacob in the Matthew genealogy who dreamed of a vision from God, suggests another Joseph, son of Jacob in Genesis who also dreamed and interpreted visions from God.
 Another is the three days Jesus spent in the tomb has a parallel in Jewish Midrash (rabbinic commentary on oral tradition in the Talmud).
-Still another is Jesus’ legal name would be Joshua ben Joseph haMashiach, which would be reminiscent to Jews familiar with Joshua of the Exodus who was a messiah (as one appointed or anointed by God to do a job).
+Still another is Jesus’ legal name would be Joshua ben Joseph haMashiach, which would be reminiscent to Jews familiar with Joshua of Exodus who was a ‘messiah’ (as one appointed or anointed by God to do a job).